Poisson point process

-The Poisson point process is often defined on the real line, where it can be considered as a stochastic process.
-In this setting, it is used, for example, in queueing theory to model random events, such as the arrival of customers at a store, phone calls at an exchange or occurrence of earthquakes, distributed in time.
-In the plane, the point process, also known as a spatial Poisson process, can represent the locations of scattered objects such as transmitters in a wireless network, particles colliding into a detector, or trees in a forest.
-In this setting, the process is often used in mathematical models and in the related fields of spatial point processes, stochastic geometry, spatial statistics and continuum percolation theory.
-The Poisson point process can be defined on more abstract spaces.
-Beyond applications, the Poisson point process is an object of mathematical study in its own right.
-In all settings, the Poisson point process has the property that each point is stochastically independent to all the other points in the process, which is why it is sometimes called a purely or completely random process.
-Modeling a system as a Poisson Process is insufficient when the point-to-point interactions are too strong (i.e. the points are not stochastically independent).
-Such a system may be better modeled with a different point process.
+The Poisson point process is often defined on the real number line, where it can be considered a stochastic process.
+It is used, for example, in queueing theory to model random events distributed in time, such as the arrival of customers at a store, phone calls at an exchange or occurrence of earthquakes.
+In the plane, the point process, also known as a spatial Poisson process, can represent the locations of scattered objects such as transmitters in a wireless network, particles colliding into a detector or trees in a forest.
+The process is often used in mathematical models and in the related fields of spatial point processes, stochastic geometry, spatial statistics and continuum percolation theory.